 - Preparing an annual income and expense budget and periodic reports that compare actual receipts and expenditures to the budget with timely variance explanation.
 Appropriate and timely financial reports are to be distributed to directors and officers and reviewed by them. - 2) Writing and signing checks or vouchers and receiving, recording, securing and depositing cash and other receipts.
 Such procedures should ensure that no single individual is responsible for receiving, recording and depositing funds or request, authorize, verify and record expenditures.
 In other words, segregation of duties means that no financial transaction is handled by only one person from beginning to end.
 This includes the accessing, inputting and changing of electronic data maintained by the organization.
 For example, the same person should not be permitted to write checks and perform bank reconciliations.

-Checks and balance are essential for accountability.
+Checks and balances are essential for accountability.

-- 3) Ensuring that grants and contributions received are properly recorded noting any conditions or restrictions on the use of such funds and the organization is compliant to these restrictions and reporting procedures of the donor or grantor. - 4) Ensure that the organization is compliant to all government reporting regulations concerning all tax filings, including payroll taxes, gross excise tax and any unrelated business tax.
+- 3) Ensuring that grants and contributions received are properly recorded noting any conditions or restrictions on the use of such funds and the organization is compliant to these restrictions and reporting procedures of the donor or grantor. - 4) Ensure that the organization is compliant to all government reporting regulations concerning all tax filings.
+Altres is responsible for other tax filings including payroll taxes, gross excise tax and any unrelated business tax.
+Altres reports are reviewed quarterly.